Stress in Sales? Combat It With 10 Actionable Tips

 But asking this question is a useful place to start.
 Understanding why we’re feeling stressed can help us handle the pressure in the first place.

-This is important for B2B sales because sales rep stress isn’t always the same.
+This is important for B2B sales because the causes of sales rep stress aren’t always the same.

 It could be down to one thing for one SDR and a mix of things for another.

-It’s more like a snowball effect, as Ryan Reisert of Reisert Consulting explains:
+It’s like a snowball effect, as Ryan Reisert of Reisert Consulting told us:

-So, while many factors contribute to stress in sales, the following are probably the most significant:
+So, while many factors contribute to stress in sales, the following are the most significant:

 Constant pressure to meet quotas